Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 $$C_{\text{se}} = \frac{1}{2} \sum_{k=1}^{n} (\mathbf{y}_k - \mathbf{h}_k)^2$$

-- `**` denotes squares in python `jnp.sum` allows you to sum up all terms.
+- `**` denotes squares in python, `jnp.sum` allows you to sum up all terms.

-- Define the forward pass in `src/net_cost`.
+- Define the forward pass in the `net_cost` function.
 The forward pass evaluates the network and the cost function.

 - Train your network to denoise a cosine.
 To do so, implement gradient descent on the noisy input signal and use e.g. `jax.value_and_grad` to compute cost and gradient at the same time.
 Remember the gradient descent update rule